 Help for the things you need and care about

-Usually, you can’t just walk into a food bank and get food.
+You can’t usually just walk into a foodbank and get food.
 Instead, you need a referral from a local advice organisation, your doctor or health visitor, social services or your housing officer.
-They will give you a voucher that you can swap for food at the food bank
+This organisation will give you a voucher that you can swap for food at the foodbank

-Staff at the food bank will welcome you, offer you a warm drink and chat about how they can help.
-They may have pet food and cleaning supplies, as well as food, and often know about other ways you can get help.
+Staff at the foodbank will welcome you, offer you a warm drink and chat to you to see how they can help.
+They may have pet food and cleaning supplies as well as food and often know about other ways you can get help.